ozdemirht/generative-ai/RAG0/Readme.md

 ### Submitting a user query

+When the system is building a context,
+a) it should be relevant to the given query, and
+b) it should not waste token budget and be aware of context_window size.

+The bigger context increases tokens/query and latency because LLM needs to process more (because time complexity is not linear with respect to the number of tokens).

 #### Select relevant data from Vector Database by using a user query
 - **Maximum Marginal Reference** (retrieve diverse context document chunks)
 - Compression (ContextualCompressionRetriever)